-- The temperature inside the system is high.
-You drive off-road or on a mountain road, or curved and winding road for an extended period. - An abnormal tire condition is detected (wrong tire size, flat tire, etc.).
-The camera behind the rearview mirror, or the area around the camera, including
+- The temperature inside the system is high. - You drive off-road or on a mountain road, or curved and winding road for an extended period. - An abnormal tire condition is detected (wrong tire size, flat tire, etc.). - The camera behind the rearview mirror, or the area around the camera, including the windshield, gets dirty.

-Once the conditions that caused CMBSTM to shut off improve or are addressed (e.g., cleaning), the system comes back on.
+Once the conditions that caused CMBS $^{\text{IM}}$ to shut off improve or are addressed (e.g., cleaning), the system comes back on.